-Community Energy Strategic Plan, adopted 2014, identified transportation as key countywide theme.
-The County has a Mobility Advancement Plan (MAP), funded by a one-percent sales tax approved by County voters in November 2018.
-Among its goals is provision of better, more frequent public transit.
-The County's Mobility Advancement Program oversees the Mobility Advancement Plan of eligible county and municipal transportation projects funded by a 1-percent sales tax for 30 years, expected to generate \$10 billion.
-Approximately 40 percent of the funds will support transit operations and maintenance.
-During the COVID-19 pandemic, Broward County launched a pilot teleworking program, allowing many County employees to work from home, which significantly reduced the number of vehicle miles traveled by employees.
-Objective T2.5 of the Transportation Element of the Broward County Comprehensive Plan (2019) states that "Broward County shall advance transportation and land use choices that: reduce fossil fuel use and vehicle miles traveled."
-Policy 2.14.10 of the BrowardNext Land Use Plan (2017) seeks better coordination of "multi-modal transportation and mixed land uses, which encourage a reduction in vehicle miles traveled...."
-Complete Streets policies have been included in the County Comprehensive Plan since 2014 and are also a top strategy within the BrowardNext Land Use Plan and are included in County road projects, wherever appropriate.
-The Mobility Advancement Program issues reports, maintains a full website, and works with other county agencies and municipalities to inform the public of its plans and investments.
+Comprehensive Plan (2019) states, "Broward County shall advance transportation and land use choices that: reduce fossil fuel use and vehicle miles traveled." •Policy 2.14.10 of the BrowardNext Land Use Plan (2017) seeks better coordination of "multi-modal transportation and mixed land uses, which encourage a reduction in vehicle miles traveled." •Complete Streets policies have been included in the County Comprehensive Plan since 2014.
+They are also a top strategy within the BrowardNext Land Use Plan and are included in County Road projects, wherever appropriate. •The Mobility Advancement Program issues reports, maintains a full website, and works with other county agencies and municipalities to inform the public of its plans and investments.

 Q34.
 Is equity being embedded into Mitigation Action #5?
 Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 For more guidance, visit the full document on the Compact website.
-Meaningfully include community members who rely on public transit as a primary form of transportation at the decision-making table when it comes to accessing mobility needs and planning future changes/improvements To encourage adoption of working from home to reduce overall VMT, partner with telecommunications company to ensure there is access throughout the municipality to highspeed internet and that communities are not left behind in the digital divide Develop codes or policies encouraging the use of pedestrian-friendly planning options like complete streets and parks no less than 'x' miles from every home Ensure annual budget allocation to maintain sidewalks and build them where they don't exist to connect low-income communities or communities of color to transit stops Host listening sessions, focus groups, and workshops to understand what is and isn't working.
+Meaningfully include community members who rely on public transit as a primary form of transportation at the decision-making table when it comes to accessing mobility needs and planning future changes/improvements To encourage adoption of working from home to reduce overall VMT, partner with telecommunications company to ensure there is access throughout the municipality to high-speed internet and that communities are not left behind in the digital divide Develop codes or policies encouraging the use of pedestrian-friendly planning options like complete streets and parks no less than 'x' miles from every home Ensure annual budget allocation to maintain sidewalks and build them where they don't exist to connect low-income communities or communities of color to transit stops Host listening sessions, focus groups, and workshops to understand what is and isn't working.
 Prioritize riders but also those that are unable to use public transit to understand obstacles to ridership Build programs around these solutions and include transit workers in these discussions